 Bid & Permitting

-During the bid and permitting phase, completed construction drawings from the design phase are used to get competitive construction estimates and to get the building permit from the city.
-During this phase, the project management team assists with the following steps.
+During the bid and permitting phase, the construction drawings from the design phase are utilized to obtain competitive construction estimates and secure the building permit from the city.
+Throughout this phase, the project management team provides assistance with the following steps.

 Austin City Hall in Austin Texas | Construction Project Manager can help you with the permitting process with the city